Who should buy the Scarpa Mont Blanc Pro GTX

 - The Sock-Fit technology is also featured in the Mont Blanc Pro GTX.
-Three components, including the flex-point, tongue and collar, are made of a one-piece Schoeller fabric.
-This construction produces a sock-like fit.
+Three components, including the flex-point, tongue, and collar, are made of a one-piece Schoeller fabric.

 - The boot can evenly distribute pressure from the laces across the foot using the Ribs technology in the current version.
 It provides comfort by eliminating pressure points.

 - The mountaineering boot prevents slippage through the Vibram Total Traction.
-It integrates a technology the brings protection to the user.
+It integrates a technology that brings protection to the user.

 The Scarpa Mont Blanc Pro GTX is a boot for men and women.
 This boot has a standard lace-up closure enhanced with the Ribs technology, delivering a snug fit.
 The boot is manufactured using European sizing.

 The Mont Blanc Pro GTX features the Sock-Fit technology.
 This construction method combines the tongue, flex Point, and collar using a one-piece Schoeller fabric to deliver a snug fit.
 The flex point system gives liberty to the movement of the ankles without compromising support and confidence when tackling challenging terrains.
 It produces a sock-like fit.
 The last used in this pair is the NAG.
 It provides comfort with an emphasis on the climbing power of the front of the boot.
 It also gives a secure lockdown.

 The lightweight Vibram Total Traction has features that enhance grip performance and cushioning.
 The unit has grooves in both the heel and forefoot zones for attaching crampons.

 It has dual-density PU inserts created using a system called Scarpa Activ impact technology.
 This construction allows the sole to absorb shock protect the forefoot.